ProLock ransomware removal instructions

 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 Installed programs must be updated and activated through implemented functions and/or tools that are provided by official developers.
-Third party, unofficial tools can be designed to distribute malicious software.
-Also, it is not legal to activate licensed programs with unofficial activation ('cracking') tools.
-Attachments (and web links) in irrelevant emails that are received from suspicious, unknown addresses should not be opened.
-There is a high possibility that they may be send by cyber criminals.
-Therefore, email contents should be opened only when there is no reason to think that it may cause damage.
+Third party, unofficial tools can distribute malicious software.
+Furthermore, it is illegal to activate licensed programs with unofficial activation ('cracking') tools.
+Attachments and web links in irrelevant emails received from suspicious, unknown addresses should not be opened.
+There is a high probability that they might be sent by cyber criminals.
+Therefore, email contents should be opened only when you are certain they will not cause damage.
 All files should be downloaded from official ant trustworthy websites, and via direct links.
-Other tools can be and often are used to proliferate malicious software (examples of untrustworthy channels are provided in the previous paragraph).
-One more important thing is to regularly scan the operating system for threats with a reputable antivirus or anti-spyware software and remove detected threats as soon as possible.
-Also, it is recommended to keep software of this type up-do-date.
-If your computer is already infected with ProLock, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Other tools are often used to proliferate malicious software (examples of untrusted channels are provided above).
+Regularly scan the operating system for threats with reputable antivirus or anti-spyware software and remove detected threats immediately.
+Keep this software up to date.
+If your computer is already infected with ProLock, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in ProLock ransomware's text file ("[HOW TO RECOVER FILES].txt"):
+Text presented in ProLock ransomware text file ("[HOW TO RECOVER FILES].txt"):

 Your files have been encrypted by ProLock Ransomware using RSA-2048 algorithm.